-Surgery, if the cause is a varicoele (widening of the veins in the scrotum) or a blockage in the vas deferens, tubes that carry sperm.
+- Surgery, if the cause is a varicocele (widening of the veins in the scrotum) or a blockage in the vas deferens, tubes that carry sperm.

 In women, infertility is treated with:

-Infertility in men and woman can also be treated with assisted reproductive technology, or ART.
+Infertility in men and women can also be treated with assisted reproductive technology, or ART.
 There are several types of ART:

-IUI (intrauterine insemination): Sperm is collected and the placed directly inside the woman's uterus while she is ovulating.
+- IUI (intrauterine insemination): Sperm is collected and placed directly inside the woman's uterus while they are ovulating.

-IVF (in vitro fertilization): The sperm and egg are collected and brought together in a lab.
-The fertilized egg grows for a few days.
+- IVF (in vitro fertilization): The sperm and egg are collected and brought together in a lab.
+The fertilized egg grows for 3 to 5 days.
 Then the embryo is placed in the woman's uterus.

 - GIFT (gamete intrafallopian transfer) and ZIFT (zygote intrafallopian transfer): The sperm and egg are collected and quickly placed in a fallopian tube.
 With GIFT, both the sperm and eggs are placed into the fallopian tube.
 With ZIFT, the sperm and eggs are brought together in a lab and then a fertilized egg is placed into the tube at 24 hours.

 Some resources for educating yourself and getting support are: